 Applicant must have at minimum a Bachelor’s degree in a related field.

 This opportunity is eligible for full-time benefits.
 Please visit our website at http://hr.wustl.edu to view a summary of benefits.

 Please attach a copy of your most current signed performance evaluation (completed within the last 18 months) to your online account.
 If you have not received a performance evaluation, you may provide two current signed letters of recommendation (written within the last 18 months), preferably to include one letter from either a current or recent former supervisor.
 To attach these documents, go to: My Career Tools, Add Attachment, Attachment Type – Performance Reviews or Letters of Recommendation.

 The Division of Bone and Mineral Diseases at the Washington University School of Medicine is part of a dynamic multidisciplinary community of researchers dedicated to the study of local and systemic diseases affecting bone metabolism.
-In early 2012, the Division moved to a new space in the BJCIH as part of a Center for Musculoskeletal Research.
+The Division laboratories are located in the BJCIH building and are an integral part of the Musculoskeletal Research Center.

 Applicant Special Instructions:

 Works in laboratory environment with potential exposure to biological, chemical and radioactive hazards.
 Must be physically able to wear protective equipment.
 Must be able to provide standard care to research animals.